 Since there is solid evidence that mental exercise helps maintain cognitive function with age, Dr. Naqvi recommends everyone keep their mind busy doing mentally stimulating things that they actually enjoy.
 He also underscores that physical exercise’s lack of definitive neurological benefits doesn’t mean they’re not present, but possibly only that the right studies might not have been done to rigorously prove them.

-Raza advises his patients to get off of as many medications as possible, unless there is a proven upside — and especially if they are already on other medications with which their may be unknown interactions.
+Raza advises his patients to get off of as many medications as possible, unless there is a proven upside – and especially if they are already on other medications with which there may be unknown interactions.
 The complex nature of the human body makes it very hard for someone to determine whether they are actually experiencing any real benefits from taking a certain substance; therefore keeping it simple will often be a better option.

 He doesn’t say that nootropics don’t work, but that there is a limited amount of studies that have been done properly to support any claims, and delves into some issues of who funds medical studies, and the “publication bias” seen in medical journals in the US and Europe.
 In the US, where Big Pharma is strong, there is a tendency for studies relating to drugs with positive results to be published, rather than negatively-toned studies.
 In German-speaking countries, by contrast, there seems to be a publication bias in favor of herbal substances over pharmaceuticals.
 This inherent difficulty for even the most avid medical literature readers getting “just the facts” without spin is one more reason for Naqvi’s overall prescription of simplicity.